hl7au/au-fhir-core/input/pagecontent/future.md

 #### AU Core MedicationStatement
 Development and testing of AU Core MedicationStatement profile to support AUCDI Medication Use Statement is planned for the AU Core R2 scope.

+#### Last Updated
+AUCDI element Last Updated is intended to to reflect when a data group was last updated, capturing clinical relevance and currency.
+A known and implemented solution in other jurisdictions for similar requirements is the use of the Provenance resource.
+An alternative to the use of Provenance may be the definition of custom extensions.
+Future versions of AU Core will develop and test approaches to addressing Last Updated.